obonhector/obonhector/README.md

 # Hi, I'm Hector Obon 👋

 ## About Me
-I'm Hector Obon, a passionate young tech entrepreneur with an insatiable curiosity and a drive to innovate.
-I'm taking my first steps on a journey to create startups that harness the power of cutting-edge technologies whether it's AI, blockchain or full stack development.
-My commitment to continuous learning is reflected in my pursuit of various industry certifications and hands-on projects.
-While I may not yet have built something exceptional, some people like Sam Altman, Mark Zuckerberg and Paul Graham inspire me every day.
-I believe that with persistence and focus on both technical mastery and leadership skills, even the smallest steps can lead to significant and global impact.
-I'm excited to share my jorney and learnings with a growing community of fellow tech enthusiasts.
+I'm Héctor Obón, a passionate tech entrepreneur driven by curiosity and innovation.
+I'm starting my journey to build startups that leverage cutting-edge technologies like AI, blockchain, and full stack development.
+Inspired by visionaries such as Sam Altman, Mark Zuckerberg, and Paul Graham, I believe that persistent growth in both technical and leadership skills can create global impact.
+I'm excited to share my journey and learn with a vibrant tech community.

 ---
 ## My Certifications